mlc-ai/web-llm/site/index.md

 # Web LLM

-This project brings chat with open large language models (LLMs)  directly onto web browsers.
-Everything runs inside the browser with no server support.
+This project brings large-language model and LLM-based chatbot to web browsers. **Everything runs inside the browser with no server support and accelerated with WebGPU.** This opens up a lot of fun opportunities to build AI assistants for everyone and enable privacy while enjoying GPU acceleration.

-This project brings large-language model and LLM-based chatbot to web browsers.
-Everything runs inside the browser with no need of server support.
 Please check out our [GitHub repo](https://github.com/mlc-ai/web-llm) to see how we did it.
 There is also a [demo](#chat-demo) which you can try out.

 We have been seeing amazing progress in generative AI and LLM recently.
 Thanks to the open-source efforts like LLaMA, Alpaca, Vicuna and Dolly, we start to see an exciting future of building our own open source language models and personal AI assistant.